There are currently no products in the cart.

 What are BCAAs and Why Are They Important?

 All proteins consist of amino acids, which are characterized based on their structure.
-The combined amino acids form the building blocks of your body’s tissues.
-There are three naturally occurring branched-chain amino acids in humans: leucine, isoleucine, and valine.
+All of the different amino acids form the building blocks of your body’s tissues.
+Of the 20 different types, three are considered branched-chain amino acids: leucine, isoleucine, and valine.

 BCAAs are essential amino acids, which means our bodies cannot create them on their own.
 They play a vital role in general wellness and a unique role in muscle tissue.
 In fact, they make up 35% of all the essential amino acids in muscle protein.

 Unlike other amino acids that are broken down in the liver, BCAAs pass directly into the tissues — muscle included.
 As such, they contribute to energy metabolism during exercise.